Sensitivity Analysis on the Sphere and a Spherical ANOVA Decomposition: A spherical ANOVA decomposition and its properties

-For the classical ANOVA decomposition with tensor product structure, it is enough to require that $P_i\AA_{\bm u}f = 0$ for all $i\in \bm u$ due to the tensor product structure~\eqref{eq:P_u_classic} of the operator $P_{\bm u}$.
+For the classical ANOVA decomposition with tensor product structure, we have the integral conditions~\eqref{eq:integal_cond_classic} due to the tensor product structure~\eqref{eq:P_u_classic} of the operator $P_{\bm u}$.
 On the sphere, these conditions are slightly more complicated since the projection operator $P_{\bm u}$ is not the product of one-dimensional projections.

 \begin{lemma} The operators $\AA_{\bm u}$ in Definition~\ref{def:ANOVA_operator} fulfill condition~\eqref{eq:P_af_u} if the integral conditions